-Our business is currently conducted by our subsidiary, Food Innovations, Inc. ("FII"), which was incorporated in the state of Delaware on January 9, 2002.
-Since its incorporation our subsidiary has been in the business of providing premium restaurants with the freshest origin-specific perishables and specialty products shipped directly from our network of vendors within 24 - 72 hours.
+Our business is currently conducted by our subsidiaries, Food Innovations, Inc. ("FII" or "Food Innovations"), which was incorporated in the State of Delaware on January 9, 2002, 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.) and Gourmet Foodservice Group, Inc. Since its incorporation, Food Innovations, through a relationship with U.S. Foodservice, has been in the business of providing premium restaurants with the freshest origin-specific perishables and specialty products shipped directly from our network of vendors within 24 - 72 hours.
 Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, and catering houses.
+Since its incorporation, For The Gourmet has been in the business of providing consumers with gourmet food products shipped directly from our network of vendors within 24 - 72 hours.
+Since its incorporation, Gourmet Foodservice Group has been in the business of providing premium restaurants with the freshest origin-specific perishables and specialty products shipped directly from our network of vendors within 24 - 72 hours.
 In our business model, we take orders from our customers and then forward the orders to our various suppliers for fulfillment.
-In order to preserve freshness, we do not warehouse or store our products, thereby significantly reducing our overhead.
-Rather, we carefully select our suppliers based upon, among other factors, their reliability and access to overnight courier services.
+In order to preserve freshness, we do not warehouse or store the vast majority of our products, thereby significantly reducing our overhead.
+Rather, we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier services.